Bikini Red

-Bikini Red is the third release by The Screaming Blue Messiahs and the follow-up to Gun-Shy.
+Bikini Red is the third release by the Screaming Blue Messiahs and the follow-up to Gun-Shy.
 The album, which was notable for being one of the last recordings by renowned producer Vic Maile, well known for his work with Jimi Hendrix, Led Zeppelin and Eric Clapton.
 Bikini Red was also one of two albums by The Screaming Blue Messiahs (along with Gun-Shy) that brought them to the attention of David Bowie and that led to him promoting the band: "Well!
 The band this week – I've only just discovered them, so they're my pet project – is The Screaming Blue Messiahs.
 They're the best band I've heard out of England in a long time" (Musician magazine, August 1987) and "There’s an English band I like very much.
 Nobody seems to have heard of them.
 They’re called The Screaming Blue Messiahs and I’m pushing them like mad."
 (Words And Music magazine, January 1988), and when asked by Rolling Stone magazine in 1987 who is favorite band were, Bowie replied, "The Screaming Blue Messiahs.
 I love them.
 I think they're terrific."

 Reviews

-The album has a 4.5/5 star rating on All Music.
-John Duggan wrote: "The Messiahs' follow-up to Gun-Shy was this devastating hunk of noise, which didn't pull any punches when it came to raw emotion and intensity.
+AllMusic's John Duggan wrote: "The Messiahs' follow-up to Gun-Shy was this devastating hunk of noise, which didn't pull any punches when it came to raw emotion and intensity.
 Side One, especially, is a rave-up from the gut-bustin' raunch of 'Sweet Water Pools' to the closer 'Big Brother Muscle.'
 As always, Carter's obsessions are a little hard to understand, but the images and lyric fragments fly at you like shards of broken glass; you'll remember when they hit you.
 'I Wanna Be a Flintstone' kicks off Side Two, and it remains as funky and funny as it was the first time you hear it.
-Great production work by Vic Maile"; and "The sophomore disc, Bikini Red, was even better.
-Packing a ferocious wallop accentuated by the production of famed English producer Vic Maile (Dr. Feelgood, Motörhead), and the goofy 'I Wanna Be a Flintstone'."
+Great production work by Vic Maile."